dambach/persPage2020/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: false
 ---
 You reached my personal webpage.
-I am using it to share my research, tools I developed and other resources.
+I am using it to share my research, tools I developed, and other resources.

 Feel free to contact me for more information regarding any of my interests.

-Damien
+~ Damien

 ## Short bio